aisara-hub/aisaratuners/docs/user guide.md

 * num_trials: int, default 5

     number of trials per each round, the recommended value should be between 3-10.
-* rounds: int, default 3
+* rounds: int or str,  default 3

     number of rounds in which the search space is reduced.